Muhammad-Zeerak-Khan/Automatic-License-Plate-Recognition-using-YOLOv8/README.md

 ``` python
 python main.py
 ```
-* Run the add_missing_data.py file for interpolation of values to match up for the missing frames and smooth ouput.
+* Run the add_missing_data.py file for interpolation of values to match up for the missing frames and smooth output.
 ```python
 python add_missing_data.py
 ```

-* Finally run the visualize.py passing in the interpolated csv files and hence obtaining a smooth ouput for license plate detection.
+* Finally run the visualize.py passing in the interpolated csv files and hence obtaining a smooth output for license plate detection.
 ```python
 python visualize.py
 ```